Video length: 0:40

 Children attempt a variety of strategies to accomplish tasks, overcome obstacles, and find solutions to tasks, questions, and challenges.

-- Be available for the child and recognize when he or she needs guidance (21–36 months)
+- Strategies for interaction (21-36 months): Be available for the child and recognize when he or she needs guidance (21–36 months)

 - Child Care Center